-The directors are responsible for the other information.
-The other information comprises the Board of Directors' report (but does not include the consolidated financial statements and our auditor's report thereon).
+The Board of Directors is responsible for the other information.
+The other information comprises the annual report of the Group.
+We obtained the Board of Directors' report of the annual report prior to the date of this auditor's report, and the remaining information of the annual report is expected to be made available to us after that date.
+The other information does not include the consolidated financial statements and our auditor's report thereon.

-Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance or conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-If, based on the work we have performed on the other information we conclude that there is a material misstatement of this other information, we are required to report that fact.
+If, based on the work we have performed on the other information that we obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.